 This 398-acre natural preserve owned by the Town of Glenville offers hiking, cross-country skiing and horseback riding trails.
 Hunting is also permitted in certain areas of the preserve, by Town permit only.
 Several streams traverse the preserve, forming numerous ravines and small waterfalls.
 The Park is located at Sanders Rd and Gowers Rd.

-Sanders Preserve Trail is a 4.1 mile moderately trafficked loop trail that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail but must be kept on leash.
+Sanders Preserve has roughly 6 miles of moderately trafficked trails that feature a waterfall and is good for all skill levels.
+The trails offer a number of activity options and is accessible year-round.
+Dogs are also able to use the trails but must be kept on leash.